Jentuuh/Jentuuh/README.md

 - 📓 I am currently working on my [portfolio][website]!
 During my free time I also work as a full stack developer for [Halff](https://halffapp.com/).
 - 🚀 I love creating beautiful things.
-- 🌲 At the moment I'm focussing on expanding my knowledge in algorithms and datastructures, besides my studies of course 😎
+- 🌲 At the moment I am focussing on expanding my knowledge in algorithms and datastructures, besides my studies of course 😎
 - 🧪 Feel free to take a look at my [student Github account](https://github.com/JenteV-1746880) or [GitLab account](https://gitlab.com/Jentuuh)
 - 🏢 I am looking for an internship to further develop my skills
 - 👨‍🎓 2021-2022 Goals: Vulkan Voxel Engine (using VLF rendering) + develop a business oriented web-platform.